 Sources of Iron Poisoning

 Iron toxicosis in pets is most often seen after eating large quantities of vitamins and mineral supplements especially iron-heavy pre-natal vitamins.
 These tablets may be sugar-coated, making them attractive to dogs and cats.
-Other possibilities include disposable hand warmers (pictured above) and iron-fortified fertilizers.
+Other possibilities include disposable hand warmers and iron-fortified fertilizers.

 Metallic iron, iron-containing alloys, and iron oxide (rust) are not readily ionizable (bioavailable), and therefore not toxic.